paulobmsousa/techblog/_posts/2019-04-30-hello-jekyll.markdown

    + **markdown**: The default markdown style.
 The option *"kramdown"* is the default for Jekyll;

-   + **theme**: The style (CSS behaviour) of your blog.
-The default (and very common used) is *"minima"*.
+   + **theme**: The style (CSS behavior) of your blog.
+The default (and very commonly used) is *"minima"*.

    + **permalink**: The configuration of the URL shown in the Address bar.
-By default, it comes from a well defined structure: *"/:categories/:year/:month/:day/:title"*.
+By default, it comes from a well-defined structure: *"/:categories/:year/:month/:day/:title"*.
 If you prefer a simpler structure, you can adjust this item.

 For instance, my blog has the following configuration: